FRANC: A Lightweight Framework for High-Quality Code Generation: Framework Evaluation

 \begin{itemize}[leftmargin=*,label=-,noitemsep,topsep=0pt] \item \textbf{CodeParrot} \cite{codeparrot} is a GPT-2 \cite{Radford2019LanguageMA} model trained from scratch on Python code.
 It is fine-tuned on a clean and deduplicated large dataset ($>$100GB).
 It can be used for code generation and other downstream tasks (\eg complexity prediction, code explanation, \etc).
 It has two versions: one is \textit{CodeParrot-small} with 110 million parameters, and the other is the regular one with 1.5 billion parameters. \item \textbf{InCoder}~\cite{incoder} is a decoder-only transformer model \cite{attention2017} that can synthesize and edit code via infilling.
 It has one version with 1.3 billion parameters and another with 6.7 billion.
 We used the small version in our evaluation (1.3B). \item \textbf{CodeGen} \cite{Nijkamp2022ACP} is a group of models for synthesizing programs using autoregressive languages.
 It has three types: \textit{multi}, \textit{mono}, and \textit{nl}.
 The \textit{multi} type is fine-tuned with multiple programming languages.
 The \textit{mono} type is trained only with code written in Python.
 The \textit{nl} type is fine-tuned mainly on natural language.
 Thus, we used the \textit{multi} and \textit{mono} model types.
 We used two versions for these models: one with 350 million parameters and the other with 2 billion. \item \textbf{PolyCoder}~\cite{polycoder} is a family of three large open-source language models based on the GPT-2 architecture.
 They have been trained on a corpus of code from 12 different programming languages (\eg C/C++, C\#, Go, Java, JavaScript, Python, Ruby, \etc), using about 25K repositories per language to build the corpus.
 The dataset was then preprocessed, deduplicated, and filtered, resulting in a training dataset size of 424GB.
 The parameters of these models range from 160 million to 2.7 billion parameters.
 We used all three versions of this model (160M, 400M, and 2.7B).

-\item \textbf{ChatGPT} is a closed-source chatbot developed by OpenAI~\cite{chatgpt}.
-It uses the GPT-3.5-turbo model (the latest version released on May 2023) and allows back-and-forth conversation with a user to generate code \cite{siddiq2023exploring}.
+\item \textbf{GPT-3.5-Turbo} is a closed-source model developed by OpenAI that supports ChatGPT, a popular chatbot~\cite{chatgpt}.
+In our experiment, we have used the version released in May 2023, which allows back-and-forth conversation with a user to generate code \cite{siddiq2023exploring}.

 \end{itemize}